wilfredinni/python-cheatsheet/docs/cheatsheet/lists-and-tuples.md

 ### pop()

-`pop` will return the removed element:
+By default, `pop` will remove and return the last item of the list.
+You can also pass the index of the element as an optional parameter:

 ```python
 >>> animals = ['cat', 'bat', 'rat', 'elephant']